JaLDesign/flip-twitch-chat/README.md

 - On Firefox I use Custom Style Script [https://addons.mozilla.org/en-GB/firefox/addon/custom-style-script/](https://addons.mozilla.org/en-GB/firefox/addon/custom-style-script/ "https://addons.mozilla.org/en-GB/firefox/addon/custom-style-script/")

+- On OBS you can simply add the code into the Custom CSS in the Browser Source

 *This will work on any chromium based browser too.
 Brave, Vivaldi, Opera etc*

 *Note:  Outside of Firefox and Chrome I can not guarantee that this will work*